-Tomic is recognised as one of Australia's rising stars.
+Tomic is recognized as one of Australia’s rising stars.
 He is a lanky 18-year-old who plays in toy sunglasses.

 He does everything at a measured pace when he plays which helped him to beat World number 31` Fernando Lopez to set up a meeting with World number 1 Rafael Nadal in the 2011 Australian Open.

 Tomic is completely unphased about meeting the tournament favorite saying it was a good thing he played a left-hander in the first round (Jeremy Chardy) and he did not think Nadal would like his game.